 Making a Difference in Dallas

 Wanting to truly make a difference in their community, Sanjeeb, Shalah and Doaa have been Consuls of the Dallas Volunteer Group ever since it started in 2014.
-These three enthusiastic and committed Consuls have organized regular activities with their partner NPOs, and have brought happy smiles to both refugee families and InterNations members!

 The three Consuls come from diverse backgrounds and bring different qualities from their experiences to the team.
 Shalah was born in Uganda and came to Canada as a refugee many years ago.
 She subsequently settled in the USA and has lived in Dallas for over three years now.
 Originally from Malaysia, Sanjeeb has lived in Asia and Europe before settling in the US in 1990 and in Dallas in 1992.
 Doaa was born and raised in Palestine, and moved to Dallas in early 2008 to pursue a Master’s degree.
 All three of them have been Consuls of the Dallas Volunteer Group ever since its inception in 2014.

 Sanjeeb, Shala and Doaa all agree that team work has played a key role in their Volunteer Group’s success.
 Shalah says that “chemistry and team organization has been so important in encouraging our InterNations volunteer family to participate in large numbers to better serve communities in need.”

 “We’re a team of three Consuls here in Dallas and we worked very hard to get a Volunteer Group set up.
 Dallas needed a Volunteer Group and I am blessed to have found two others, Shalah and Doaa who had equal passion for helping those in need.
 We shared a common view of what the Dallas Community needed and how InterNations could help.
 Being a Consul enabled me and my Co-Consuls to drive this vision,” recalls Sanjeeb.